acejump/AceJump/README.md

 # AceJump

 [AceJump](https://plugins.jetbrains.com/plugin/7086) is a plugin for the [IntelliJ Platform](https://github.com/JetBrains/intellij-community/) that lets you jump to any symbol in the editor with just a few keystrokes.
 Press the keyboard shortcut for `AceAction` (<kbd>Ctrl</kbd>+<kbd>;</kbd> by default) to activate a tooltip overlay.
-Type any visible string in the editor, followed by one of illustrated tags, to jump its position:
+Type any string in the editor, followed by one of illustrated tags, to jump its position:

 ![](https://cloud.githubusercontent.com/assets/175716/20177444/124fb534-a74d-11e6-8912-1d220ae27091.png)